cobwebch/external_import/Documentation/Administration/GeneralTca/Index.rst

   as the source of data in the subsenquent steps, rather than the whole structure that was read during the :code:`ReadDataStep`.

+  Conditions can be applied to each segment of the path using the Symfony Expression Language syntax, wrapped in curly braces.
+If the value being tested is an array, its items can be accessed directly in the expression (see the example below with the :code:`status` item).
+If the value is a simple type, it can be accessed in the expression with the key :code:`value`.

+  The special segments :code:`*` indicates that the path and conditions after that point should be applied to all items of the current value, if that value is an array.
+The example below clarifies this usage.

+  See the `Symfony documentation for reference on the Symfony Expression Language syntax <https://symfony.com/doc/current/components/expression_language/syntax.html>`_.

   **Example**

   Given the following JSON data (which is read into an array):